Balancingrock/SwifterSockets/README.md

 #Installation

-SwifterSockets is distributed as a Swift package (SPM = Swift Package Manager) and as a framework.
+SwifterSockets is distributed as a Swift package and as a framework.

 ##Use as a SPM package